 Here are just a few highlights of what Student Life offers:

 Campus Programs is responsible for providing a variety of entertainment options for the students, both on– and off–campus (comedians, movies, skiing events, and more).
 They’re the folks behind UVM's Week of Welcome, FallFest, WinterFest, SpringFest, & more — all to ensure there’s always something fun happening on campus.

 Fraternity and Sorority Life at UVM is headquartered in the Department of Student Life.
 Fifteen chapters, nine fraternities and six sororities bring a proud Greek tradition to UVM.

-Leadership and Civic Engagement (LCE)
+Civic Engagement (CE)

-An umbrella organization for several community service groups on campus (Volunteers in Action, Service TREK, Alternative Spring Break, etc.)
+An umbrella organization for several community service groups on campus (Volunteers in Action, TREK, Alternative Spring Break, etc.)

 The many outdoor adventures, wilderness skill development trips, and opportunities for enthusiasts of all skills and abilities.
 Also home to Wilderness TREK!

 These students get the word out about stuff to do, on– and off–campus.
 Clubs, departments, and downtown venues plan lots of events, the BORED team collects them and puts everything into one single spot online (uvmbored.com).
 Have an event that should be featured on their calendar?
 Submit one!
-Check them out online, on facebook, twitter, instagram, and snapchat.
+Check them out online, on facebook, twitter, instagram, and TikTok.

 UVM Program Board (UPB)

 That's right, we said "board" not "bored."
 This group is a group of student leaders with the goal of developing and producing high–quality campus programs to satisfy the diverse interests and social needs of the student body.
 Springfest?
 That’s them.
 FallFest?
 Them too.
 Wicked Wednesdays Pub Quiz?
 You get the jist...